iamm3chanic/ArchLinux-install/README.md

 In this script, in any version there are two folders - Russian and English.
 For your comfort:
 - partition of disk in your way(version1 branch)
-- partition of disk in my way(version2 branch) //temporary improving...
+- partition of disk in my way(version2 branch)     //temporary improving bugs...
 - 7 DM's to choose (Plasma,Xfce,Gnome 3,Lxde,Deepin,Mate,Lxqt,i3 ( with or without DM ))
 - apps to download right after configuring system
 - folder with only raw commads, aka check-list